 Paving the Way with Plan V Care

 Our next step was to take these learnings and collaborate with partners on a solution designed to appeal to millennial-aged women that addressed their core concern: cancer.
-This experimental initiative, called Plan V Care, tests whether tailoring a proposition from end to end can improve conversion rates, decrease acquisition costs, and ultimately grow the market.
+Plan V Care tests whether tailoring a proposition from end to end can improve conversion rates, decrease acquisition costs, and ultimately grow the market.

 But before we began concept development, we had to be honest with ourselves.
 Despite the data, we gathered from the study, how well did we really understand our target market?